rscode999/cnet/documentation/documentation.md

 *Signature*: `void set_loss_calculator(std::shared_ptr<LossCalculator> new_calculator)`

-Replaces the current loss calculator.
+Sets the network's loss calculator to `new_calculator`, replacing any existing loss calculator.

 To use this method, the network must be disabled.